Esri/calcite-design-system/packages/calcite-components/src/components/block-section/readme.md

 # calcite-block-section

 The `calcite-block-section` component is a child element of `calcite-block`.

-Sections can have their own header and content and can be toggled open or closed.
+Sections within a [Block](https://developers.arcgis.com/calcite-design-system/components/block/) can have their own header and content, and can be toggled open or closed to help organize and group content.

 <!-- Auto Generated Below -->